a1024/hView/readme.txt

 Build on Windows:
 Make a new project in MSVC 2013 (or later)
-Add all sources to project
-In project properties, link to the following libraries:
+Add all sources from src and third_party to the project In project properties, link to the following libraries:
 	fftw-3.3.5-dll64				https://fftw.org/download.html
 	sail-0.9.0-portable-msvc-2022-x64-release	https://github.com/HappySeaFox/sail/releases